nullhq/brain-cache/backend-dev-and-apis/project-timestamp/README.md

 # Timestamp Microservice

-Goal: build a tiny version of the [FCC project](https://timestamp-microservice.freecodecamp.rocks)
+Goal: build a tiny version of the official example [here](https://timestamp-microservice.freecodecamp.rocks)

 What I focused on:
 - Really understanding the Date object (`new Date()`, `valueOf()`, `Date.parse()`, `toUTCString()`).